-Apart from the possibility of dosing with sodium hypochlorite to ensure a free chlorine residual, FSO is not proposing to treat the drinking water which will be bulk supplied to FSO by Hunter Water.
-There is no waste stream from dosing with sodium hypochlorite.
+FSO is not proposing to treat the drinking water which will be bulk supplied to FSO by Sydney Water.

 4.2 Water infrastructure - non-potable water

 Only provide a response to the questions in the following section if the applicant corporation is seeking a licence for the construction, maintenance and operation of water infrastructure for the supply of non-potable water.